-In this tutorial we will show you how to install and configuration of Nginx on your Ubuntu 16.04 server.
+In this tutorial, we will show you how to install and configuration of Nginx on your Ubuntu 16.04 server.
 For those of you who didn’t know, Nginx is a powerful web server software that can be used on your server.
-It is also known for its high performance and low memory usage which will allow fewer resources to be used but getting the job done efficiently.
-A popular set up is to use it as a proxy for Apache, which can then serve application requests.
+It is also known for its high performance and low memory usage which will allow fewer resources to be used while getting the job done efficiently.
+A popular setup is to use it as a proxy for Apache, which can then serve application requests.
 That will not be covered in this tutorial, though.

 Install Nginx on Ubuntu 16.04